omar-diab/DL-Project-One/README.md

 - no batch norm
 - no early stopping

-Purpose:
+**Purpose**

 - connect theory to implementation,
 - treat L2 not just as a coding trick but as an explicit probabilistic regularizer,
-- compare explicit parameter constraint + stochastic masking under the same setup.
+- compare explicit parameter control and stochastic masking under the same setup.

-This notebook is particularly important for technical depth because it links the code to a statistical interpretation.
+This notebook is particularly important for technical depth because it connects the code to a statistical interpretation.

 ---